 How to Use Vinegar to Remove Pet Stains

-Vinegar is an effective cleaner to use in removing pet stains, but it is still important to treat the stain as soon as possible.
+Vinegar is an effective cleaner to use in removing pet stains and urine odors from mattresses, couches, and other materials, but it is still important to treat the stain as soon as possible.
 The longer you let it sit, the more likely it is to set.
 You want to avoid this if at all possible because a set stain is much more difficult to get out and may take several treatments, which will require more of your time and energy.
 In some cases, the stain may lighten, but it will be permanent.

 Vinegar makes an ideal cleaning solution because it's inexpensive and easy on the environment.
 White distilled vinegar is best when choosing vinegar as a household cleaning agent.
 It's convenient, too, because you can find it on just about any store shelf.
 In order to mix a solution that is effective for pet stain removal and also deodorizes, add a few teaspoons of baking soda to your cleaning solution.